The Best of Burgundy

 Dijon

-Nestled in the heart of Dijon, this hotel is a gateway to all that this delightful regional city has to offer.
+Nestled in the heart of Dijon, this hotel is a gateway to all this delightful regional city has to offer.
 The guest rooms at Hostellerie du Chapeau Rouge offer a cozy sanctuary with a touch of elegance, featuring colorful modern motifs and sleek contemporary bathrooms.
 You are close to the cultural and culinary highlights of the city, such as the Palais des Ducs de Bourgogne and Les Halles market.
-The hotel is home to a Michelin 2-start restaurant run by renowned regional chef William Frachot.
+The hotel is home to a two-star Michelin restaurant run by renowned chef William Frachot.

 Let us take you there.